-You need psychotherapy if there is something, be it internal (thoughts, emotions, mental health disorders) or external (difficult or traumatic events) that interferes with your daily life in a negative way.
-There are also other ways to know if you need psychotherapy.
+You need psychotherapy if there is something, whether it is internal (thoughts, negative emotions, mental health issues) or external (difficult or traumatic events) that is interfering negatively with your daily life.
+There are other ways to know if you need psychotherapy.

-- You aren’t able to keep healthy boundaries.
+- You can’t keep healthy boundaries.

-- Your find it difficult to say no.
+- It’s hard to say no.

 Who needs psychotherapy?